Insights From the Archives

 Long before digital cameras appeared, Yosemite photographers deftly wielded film (and before that, glass plates) to capture scenery, events and everyday life in the park.
 Today, their images can help us connect with and learn from the past.
 But while digital images are generally safe from the effects of aging and the elements (barring mishaps involving phones, water and non-backed-up photos — yes, we've been there), many of Yosemite's archived photographs are starting to deteriorate.
 Now, the park is racing to preserve the images before they're gone.

 Our donors have supported numerous efforts to preserve and improve accessibility to Yosemite's vast collections (including through exhibits such as "Why Yosemite Collects," which celebrated the Yosemite Museum's 90th anniversary).
-This year, they're funding a project to digitize thousands of images from the Yosemite Research Library's historic photo collection, which covers the early- and mid-1900s.
+In 2018, they funded a project to digitize thousands of images from the Yosemite Research Library's historic photo collection, which covers the early- and mid-1900s.

-In March, a group of Student Conservation Association interns arrived in Yosemite to dive into the fastidious, fascinating work of sorting, scanning and sharing decades-old photos.
-We checked in with the interns to see what they're learning, what it's like to spend time in the archives of our third national park, and why their work matters.
+In March 2018, a group of Student Conservation Association interns arrived in Yosemite to dive into the fastidious, fascinating work of sorting, scanning and sharing decades-old photos.
+We checked in with the interns to see what they were learning, what it's like to spend time in the archives of our third national park, and why their work matters.

 CHELSEA BRIGHT, 24